Updated May 22, 2023

 - Home equity line of credit – Like a home equity loan, a line of credit allows a borrower to borrow against the equity of their home.
 However, unlike a home equity loan, borrowers will not receive a lump sum payment.
 Instead, borrowers can take out money against a credit limit and must make the repayments before taking out more.
 Most lenders with a HELOC loan offer require a credit score of 680 or more to qualify.
 If you are also seeking a HELOC with bad credit, a HECM might be a better option for you.

 - Reverse mortgage – A reverse mortgage loan is only accessible to borrowers who are 62 or older.
 Essentially, senior homeowners can convert their home equity into cash income without the need to make loan payments.
-A minimum credit score is not required to qualify for a reverse mortgage.
+A minimum credit score is not required to qualify for a reverse mortgage, but it’s important to understand the pros and cons of reverse mortgages for retirement before choosing this option.

-- Sale-leaseback: If you’re looking for a unique financing option that eliminates the hassle of acquiring home improvement loans for poor credit, look no further.
+- Sale-leaseback: If you’re looking for a unique financing option that eliminates the hassle of getting secured loans for home improvement with poor credit, look no further.
 In a sale-leaseback arrangement, a homeowner sells their home to a company that leases it back to you in one transaction.
 The sale allows you to convert your home equity into cash while the lease allows you to remain in your home.
-Learn more about EasyKnock’s ReLease program and lease-to-own homes.

-The Smart Way to Fund Your Home Improvements
+The Smart Way to Fund Your Home Improvement Projects

 Acquiring a home improvement loan with bad credit can be difficult, although not impossible.
 If you find the correct lender, you and your home can both be the picture of abundance.
-However, there are also many alternative solutions to fund your home renovation.
+However, there are also many alternative solutions to fund your home improvement project.

-If you have bad credit, one of the easiest alternatives to a home improvement loan is a sale-leaseback solution with EasyKnock.
+If you have bad credit, one of the easiest alternatives to a home improvement loan is a sale-leaseback solution.

-We buy your house.
+You sell your house.
 You get the money you need.
-With our program, you can pay off debt, avoid the hassle of moving, and pay off overdue credit card bills to work your way toward a better credit score.
+Utilize a sale-leaseback for debt consolidation, avoid the hassle of moving, and pay off overdue credit card bills to work your way toward a better credit score.

 - Credit.org.
 What’s a Good Credit Score?
 Credit Score Ranges Explained.